NitorCreations/license-maintainer/.githooks/license-maintainer/README.md

 Configuration is done using the "gitattributes" mechanism, which is similar to gitignore.
 See `gitattributes(5)` manual page for details.

 The license maintainer includes its own configuration for license maintenance in `.githooks/license-maintainer/.gitattributes`.
 That is the only maintenance done by default.
-To enable license maintaintenance for files in your project, you specify the license template file to use for a file, or a filename pattern.
+To enable license maintenance for files in your project, you specify the license template file to use for a file, or a filename pattern.
 First create a `.gitattributes` file, for example in the root directory of your repository.
 Then, for each file or pattern, specify the license using the "licensefile" attribute, e.g. with lines like:

     *.java    licensefile=.githooks/license-maintainer/LICENSE-javadoc
     *.sh      licensefile=.githooks/license-maintainer/LICENSE-hash